 I rely on nutrition programs like SNAP and WIC.
 Will I keep getting my payments?
 USDA guidance says SNAP benefits should continue through the month of October.
 However, in the event of a prolonged shutdown, funding for SNAP benefits may run out.
-Programs like the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), will quickly run out of funding.
 For more information, please visit USDA's shutdown guidance, linked here.